-AE501 Advanced Techniques for Robust Control
+AE501 Robust Control

-This courses scope is the analysis and design of advanced techniques for optimal and robust control systems using time domain (internal approach).
-This course bridges the gap between classical and modern, linear and nonlinear, single-input and single-output (SISO) and multi-input and multi-output (MIMO) control theories.
-The course material is a straightforward extension of the classical control theory and shows how optimization-based control (robust control and optimal control) methods can be suited to actual engineering problems.
-Some Linear Matrix Inequality (LMI) based approaches will be introduced.
-Present day LMI methods have deep and interesting connections with control aspects (state feedback, output feedback, stabilization, robustness, and multi-objective H1/H2 optimization).
-Various examples involving aircraft, helicopter, and unmanned aerial vehicles (UAV) as well as robotic systems is the key vehicle for the implementation purposes (examples/exercises/projects) using MATLAB/SIMULINK software and a 2D flight simulator experiment consisting of a helicopter model mounted on a fixed base.
-This course provides an appropriate background for graduate students to deal with control system design and analysis of flight engines.
+This course presents a scope on the analysis and design of advanced techniques for optimal and robust control systems.
+It is a straightforward extension of classical control theory and shows how optimization-based control (robust control and optimal control) methods can be suited to actual engineering problems.
+Some Linear Matrix Inequality (LMI) based approaches; which are very popular in the study of control systems; are introduced.
+The LMI methods have deep connections with control aspects (state feedback vs. output feedback, stabilization, robustness and multi-objective optimization).
+Various examples involving aircraft, helicopter, and unmanned aerial vehicle (UAV) models as well as robotic systems will be the "key vehicle" for the implementation purposes (problems/projects) using MATLAB/SIMULINK software and a 2D flight simulator experiment consisting of a helicopter model mounted on a fixed base.